borto26/borto26/README.md

 >In this project I used shapes, variables, and randomness to express my creativity and created a Random Robot Face.

 >[Caption Scene](https://studio.code.org/projects/gamelab/78bCfNmtV3Xn1SEsFOmxM3MTQtERBqr112ewyMl4bS0/edit)
->In this proeject we created an underwater scene with a fish and shark having a conversation.
+>In this project we created an underwater scene with a fish and shark having a conversation.
 Underwater scene with a shark and fish.
 Multiple fish in the background.
 The fish is telling the shark not to eat him.
 They are all underwater with a background that shows the depth of the ocean.

+>[Animation]
+>[Interactive Card]
+>[Side Scroller]
+>[Flyer Game]
+>[Project-Design a game]